Understand wine bottle dimensions in 5 minutes

-They range from the quarter bottle Split or Piccolo, which holds just over one glass or 187ml, ) to the whopping great 18L Melchizedek, also known as a Midas, which holds 200 glasses o r40 standard bottles.
-If you’re wondering why the names Melchizedek and Midas seem strangely familiar, here’s a fact to add to your impressive general knowledge: wine bottle formats over three liters are named after biblical figures.
+They range from the quarter bottle Split or Piccolo, which holds just over one glass or 187 milliliters (ml), to the whopping great 18-liter (L) Melchizedek, also known as a Midas, which holds 200 glasses or 40 standard bottles.
+If you’re wondering why the names Melchizedek and Midas seem strangely familiar, here’s a fact to add to your general knowledge: wine bottle formats over three liters are named after biblical figures.

 The punt can range in depth from nearly flat on Rhine bottles to quite deep on sparkling wines.

-The indentation on the bottom of a sparkling wine bottle is quite deep.
-This is to strengthen the bottle so it can withstand the high pressure of the wine production process and the second fermentation that takes place in the bottle.
+Strengthening sparkling wine bottles, so it can withstand the high pressure of the wine during secondary fermentation that takes place in the bottle.

 Let’s take a closer look at wine bottle anatomy.